mtsl8/wide-current/doc/erase.md

 ```
 ___
 ___
-___
+[^1]: For further leverage, commands could be executed as subshells ``` su -c '$COMMAND'``` so they can be monitored and cancelled if they become corrupted. also, making sure you're disconnected from the internet vastly shrinks the attack surface.

+[^2]: Assuming your current installation is clean, of course; a virus which was already in your operating system or on your PC's firmware could potentially find a way to access the files on the drive without your knowledge, or even exploit a known bug in the hard drive's firmware to do something.
+But in that case, I don't see how it matters, since it's already broken.

-[^1]: it would have to be a very sophisticated firmware-based virus embedded in the hard drive's BIOS to make any headway at all; assuming the only commands to be run which interact with the drive are to query the bus (lsblk) and to write random meaningless data (openssl|pv), neither of which request to read or execute data from the filesystems on the drive.
+[^3]: It would require a sophisticated virus embedded in the hard drive's BIOS to cause any problems; assuming the only commands to be run which interact with the drive are to query the bus (lsblk) and to write random meaningless data (openssl|pv), neither of which request to read or execute data from the filesystems on the drive.
 Likewise, SSD related commands for erasure are directed at the _operating system_ of the hard drive, not the _filesystems_ it contains.
 There is no normal means by which information could jump from the filesystem to the ROM; it would have to be manually, physically installed using a ROM flashing device, inside the case of the drive, and any software mistakes would likely render the drive nonfunctional (assuming there is even enough extra room on the chip to do something nefarious).